awsdocs/amazon-eks-user-guide/doc_source/what-is-eks.md

 Pay for the instances that you use by the second, with no long\-term commitments or upfront payments\.
 For more information, see [Amazon EC2 On\-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/) and [AWS Fargate Pricing](https://aws.amazon.com/fargate/pricing/)\.

 **Savings Plans**
 You can reduce your costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of one or three years\.
 For more information, see [Pricing with Savings Plans](https://aws.amazon.com/savingsplans/pricing/)\.
+You can also use a hybrid pricing model\.
+For example, you can use Savings Plans to serve your regular traffic and scale up your cluster nodes with Spot instances to serve the peak demands\.